 Many fishermen talked about the deadly Typhoon Linda in 1997.
 The tropical storm affected Myanmar, Indonesia, Malaysia and Cambodia, but the heaviest impact was in Viet Nam, causing more than 3,000 deaths.
 The typhoon made landfall in Ca Mau, the most southern province of Viet Nam.
 Around 60 fishing boats from Vinh Loi that were working at their fishing grounds in Kien Giang, one southern province next to Ca Mau, were affected by this storm.
 According to some informants, the Vinh Loi fishermen's boats were seriously damaged but all were safe because they reached shores, following the early warning before the event.
-Most of the dead were local fishermen in the Mekong Delta who were unfamiliar with the typhoon, because they are not a
+Most of the dead were local fishermen in the Mekong Delta who were unfamiliar with the typhoon, because they are not a common hazard in the southern regions of Viet Nam.
+The fishermen from Vinh Loi think that they were safe thanks to their skills, knowledge, and experience in dealing with the storms.

-10 In many places, fishermen paint whale bones, but people in Vinh Loi think that they should not do that.
+In many places, fishermen paint whale bones, but people in Vinh Loi think that they should not do that.

-Figure 10

-Signboard at the front of Whale

-Temple (Lang Ong Dai) reminding

-fishermen to wear safety

-equipment and other regulations
+Signboard at the front of Whale Temple (Lang Ong Dai) reminding fishermen to wear safety equipment and other regulations and rules (Photo: Phan Phuong Anh, 2022)

-and rules

-(Photo: Phan Phuong Anh, 2022)